What Can I Give My Dog For Pain

-Believe it or not, this study found Curcumin to be more effective than Ibuprofen in the treatment of arthritis in people.
+One study has found Curcumin to be more effective than Ibuprofen in the treatment of arthritis in people.

-Other research has found that Curcumin may help fight against cancer, and be used as an alternative to steroids for dogs with allergies and joint pain.
+Other research has found that Curcumin may help fight against cancer, and also use it as an alternative to steroids or Benadryl for dogs with allergies and joint pain.

 - Make a paste consisting of turmeric powder, water, black pepper, and coconut oil.

-- Make sure to give your dog small amounts of this paste multiple times a day.
+- Make sure to give small amounts of this paste multiple times a day.

-Small dogs should have about ¼ teaspoon of turmeric paste a day, medium dogs can have about half a teaspoon a day, and large dogs may have around one teaspoon a day.
+- Small dogs should have about ¼ teaspoon of turmeric paste a day.
+Medium dogs can have about 1/2 teaspoon a day.
+Large dogs may have approximately one teaspoon a day.